floriancourgey/blog/_posts/2018-08-03-use-querydef-the-database-toolkit-in-adobe-campaign.md

   sqlExec("UPDATE "+vars.tableName+" SET sEmail=$(sz) WHERE iId=$(l)", cleanedEmail, record.$id);
 }
 ```

+*To avoid SQL injections, use bound parameters with $().
+Types and doc can be found on [the online doc for sqlExec](https://docs.campaign.adobe.com/doc/AC/en/jsapi/f-sqlExec.html).*

 See this queryDef in action in the [Monitor your paused workflows](/2019/05/monitor-paused-workflows-adobe-campaign) business case.